 - Balance problems – weakness, muscle rigidity, and slowed movements all contribute to balance problems and increased risk of falling.

-- Speech changes – decrease in voice volume as well as slurred or slowed speech accompanies progression of Parkinson’s
+- Speech changes – a decrease in voice volume, as well as slurred or slowed speech accompanies progression of Parkinson’s Disease.

 Additional non-motor symptoms can also impact daily life.
 These include excessive sweating, loss of smell, mood/personality changes, constipation, urinary urgency, difficulty writing, trouble sleeping, hallucinations, and even neck pain.